afearbm/new-relic-plugins/configuration-variants/readme.md

 ```

 ##"Mixed" Configuration
-- "send_to_plugin"  is fully defined.
+- `send_to_plugin`  is fully defined.
 Some flags set to "true"
-- "send_to_insights" is fully defined.
+- `send_to_insights` is fully defined.
 Some flags set to "true"

 ###Plugins Behavior
 - Filters Whitelist.
 Sends only Resource Types whose flags are set to "true"

 ###Insights Behavior
-- If newrelic.json is not configured, logs "Insights not configured.
+- If `newrelic.json` is not configured, logs "Insights not configured.
 See User Guide to configure."
 - Otherwise, filters everything.
 - Sends Resource Types whose flags are set to "true"
 - If "notifications" is set to "true", sends Events that are attached to Resources whose flags are set to "true"